vimeo/psalm/docs/running_psalm/issues/ImplementedParamTypeMismatch.md

 # ImplementedParamTypeMismatch

-Emitted when a class that inherits another, or implements an interface, has docblock param type that's entirely different to the parent.
-Subclasses of the parent return type are permitted, in docblocks.
+Emitted when a class that inherits another, or implements an interface, has a docblock param type that's entirely different to the parent.

 ```php
 <?php